petered/public-release/README.md

 # Public Release
-A small utility for exporting a script, along with all its dependencies, into a new repo in your code
+A small utility for exporting a python script, along with all its dependencies, into a new GitHub repository, so that it can easily be installed and run by other people.

-This tool is useful if you have a demo script in you own code that you want to rease to the public, and you do not want to release your entire code-base because of confidentiality or the fact that your code is an embarassing mess.
+This tool is useful if you have a demo script that you want to rease to the public, but you do not want to release your entire code-base because of confidentiality or the fact that your code is an embarassing mess.

-Using this tool, you can select the script you want to release, collect all modules upon which your script depends, and create a repository on GitHub that others can easily use to install and run your code.

 1. [Installing public-release](#installing-public-release)
 2. [Create a Public Release](#create-a-public-release)